 - Once you and the Sanctuary have chosen a suitable animal a home check will be carried out.

-- Subject to all the above being successful, you will be able to adopt the animal (usually within 48-72 hours).
+- Subject to all the above being successful, you will be able to adopt the animal (usually within 48-72 hours after the home check).

 Adoption Fee’s explained

-When you decide to adopt an animal from Holly Hedge Animal Sanctuary we ask you to donate a set amount, the suggested donation is set out below as a guideline only, but it is the minimum we require to help cover our costs.
-Your donation helps us to ensure all of our animals are micro-chipped, vaccinated and neutered – although we rarely come close to meeting the amounts that have been incurred to us whilst they are in our care.
+When you decide to adopt an animal from Holly Hedge Animal Sanctuary we ask you to pay a minimum adoption Fee.
+This helps us to ensure all of our animals are micro-chipped, vaccinated and neutered – although we rarely come close to meeting the amounts that have been incurred to us whilst they are in our care, the fee is the minimum we require to help cover our costs, but we would always be so grateful for any donation over and above the fee, that could help towards our ever increasing overheads, the bonus is that this added extra can also include gift aid making your donation go even further!

 - Dogs, micro-chipped, vaccinated and neutered: £160.00